-On this day in 1862, Edith Wharton is born to an old and wealthy New York family.
+On January 24, 1862, Edith Wharton is born to an old and wealthy New York family.
 She grew up in an opulent world where pre-Civil War society tried to keep the nouveau riche at bay.
 Wharton, expected to become a typical wife, mother, and hostess, instead showed intellectual talent and began to write at an early age.
-She had begun to fear spinsterhood but then, at age 23, married prominent socialite Edward Wharton-who had neither a profession nor fortune.
+She had begun to fear spinsterhood but then, at age 23, married Edward Wharton—who had neither a profession nor fortune.
 The match was unhappy and troubled, but the couple did not divorce until 1913.
 Wharton returned to writing, often dealing with themes of divorce, unhappy marriages, and free-spirited individuals trapped by societal pressures.

 Wharton’s 1905 novel, The House of Mirth, told the story of a New York socialite with a strong sense of individuality who cannot adapt to the roles expected of her.
 The book became a bestseller.